koordinates/kart/README.md

     * `snow tag ...`
     * `snow remote ...`.
 Remember simple remotes can just be another local directory.
     * `snow push` / `snow pull`
+    * `snow clone` initialise a new repository from a remote URL,
-7. Other git commands will _possibly_ work if run from the `myproject.snow/` folder. eg:
+6. Other git commands will _possibly_ work if run from the `myproject.snow/` folder. eg:
     * `git reset --soft {commitish}`
-8. If you need a remote, head to https://kxgit-gitea.kx.gd and create a repository.
+7. If you need a remote, head to https://kxgit-gitea.kx.gd and create a repository.
 Add it as a remote via:
    ```console
    $ git remote add origin https://kxgit-gitea.kx.gd/myuser/myrepo.git
    # enter your gitea username/password when prompted